laemol/holli/README.md

 For example: `[products area=86 limit=8 button=“More” color="#3CCD5B"]`

+If you would like to use the shortcode multiple times, you need to give it a unique id.
+If you do not do this all shortcoded will return the same result.

+For example: `[products id=1]` and `[products id=2]`

+## Cache

+Results from the API are cached for a day.
+To clear the cache deactivate and activate the plugin or give the shorcode a (new) unique id.

 ## Options

 `limit` Sets the number of products that will be displayed.
 Default value is 4.